metakgp/iitkgp-erp-login-pypi/README.md

 print(sessionToken, ssoToken)
 ```

+> **Note** The code snippet above will not work unless the <a href="#prerequisites">prerequisites</a> are fulfilled

 <div id="session-alive"></div>

 ### Session status check
-The logic for status check of session is implemented in `session_alive(session)`.
-It tells whether the given session is valid/alive or not.<br>
+The logic for checking the status of the session is implemented in the `session_alive(session)` function  n [erp.py](https://github.com/proffapt/iitkgp-erp-login-pypi/blob/main/src/iitkgp_erp_login/erp.py).
+This function determines whether the given session is valid/alive or not.
 The input and output specifications for the function are mentioned below.

 <div id="session-alive-input"></div>